AshtonJ7/text-editor/README.md

-# text-editor
+# Text Editor

-## Your Task

 This is a text editor that runs in the browser.
+This app is a single-page application that meets the criteria for a progrressive web application.

 ## User Story

 ```md